kevin-cai-dev/personal-website/playbook/structure/components.md

 `{component-name}/`: Each component should live in its own separate directory, exported through a `index.tsx` file.
 Additional files such as `messages.tsx` may also be present but must not export any data used outside of the component.
+Child components can be declared in nested directories, following the same file structure to avoid parent imports